Queries

 The SQL subset of OSQL is introduced in the SQL Tutorial.
 You can skip that tutorial if you are already familiar with SQL.

-OSQL functions can be defined by queries.
+Derived OSQL functions are functions defined by queries.

 Example: